rubocode/frontier.nvim/doc/design/archetype/unique.md

 Single Responsibility Principle (SRP) in the implementation.

-Of course, one theme can have them the same and another one can have them different.
+Of course, one can have them the same in one theme and have them different in another.
+But you don't touch the highlight group definitions.
+They simply stand in to show you the playing field.
-But you don't touch the highlight group definitions You have the profile definitions in the middle and they inform the highlights.
+You have the profile definitions in the middle and they inform the highlights.
 Stability, accuracy, completeness and flexibility